LonsterMonster/Steam-Trade-Node-Bot/README.md

 13. Go to Settings/Comments/comments.json Edit them if needed
 NOTE: Comments are currently set to only comment after a trade success not if it was cancelled or declined

-14. Go to the where the app.js is the go to the folder Admin Options
+14. Go to Settings/config.json

-15. Got to AdminConfig.json and Change The Following to Your Personal Preeference

- AdminID = you Main SteamID

- AdminChat = Enables / Disables Admin Chats //Note Not Currently Used To Be Added

- AdminPrices = Enables / Disables Admin Prices //Note Not Currently Used To Be Added

- disableAdminComments = Enables / Disables bot Comments for Admin Commnets

-16. Admin Messages Currently Not USed
+Edit anything that u do or dont want to be enabled

-17. Make a new text file
+15. Make a new text file

-18 .Name it Run Bot.bat
+16 .Name it Run Bot.bat

-19. Edit it and put the following code: node bot.js press ENTER  type pause it will look like this
+17. Edit it and put the following code: node bot.js press ENTER  type pause it will look like this

 node bot.js
 pause

-20. Run the Run Bot.bat to run the bot
+18. Run the Run Bot.bat to run the bot

-If you want to Try the Developer Options Out open the Developer options Readme in Developer Options Folder

 HAVE ANY PROBLEMS POST YOUR PROBLEM HERE ON THE GITHUB REPO OR USE OUR STEAM GROUP steamcommunity.com/groups/MarketWH